Updated on 06 Sep 2022.

 Bricks has a handy Unsplash integration so stock images can be added quickly from within the builder.

-You might want to obtain and enter its API key at the least.
+You might want to obtain one and enter its API key at the least.

 Custom Code